 Not yet convinced?
 Explore these reasons for the adventure of being a 21st century Christian.
 But beware!
 They may change your mind!

-Find a friend and prayerfully follow this loving-first cycle.
+Find a friend and prayerfully follow this listening-first cycle.

 Hot Chocolate in Dundee, Scotland, happened because: